alebelcor/movie-draft/README.md

 ### movieDraft(movieIds)

-Returns a **promise** that will resolve to an array of objects with the data of the Box Office Mojo's movie.
+Returns a **promise** that resolves to an array of objects with the data of the Box Office Mojo's movie.

 #### movieIds